-This planning proposal seeks the rezoning of an area of RU6 Transition zone land identified in Precinct 11 of the Urban and Fringe Housing Strategy for R5 Large Lot Residential development.
-This area is situated approximately 3 kilometres from the Goulburn urban area.
+This planning proposal seeks the rezoning of an area of predominately RU6 Transition Zone land identified in Precinct 11 of the Urban and Fringe Housing Strategy for R5 large lot residential development.
+This area is situated approximately 2 kilometres from the Goulburn urban area.
 This precinct forms one of 20 precincts identified for residential growth focused in and around the Goulburn urban area.
 This proposal ensures Goulburn remains the focus of housing growth and seeks to implement recommendations in the Urban and Fringe Housing Strategy.
 This planning proposal is consistent with Planning Priority 4- Housing.

 The LSPS includes Planning Priority 8: Natural Hazards with a vision to identify, plan for and mitigate natural hazards where possible.
-The two central natural hazards potentially affecting the subject site are bushfire and overland flow flooding.
+The two central natural hazards potentially affecting the subject site are bushfire and flooding.

-The subject site stands within a category 3 (medium bushfire risk) landscape but this proposal forms one of the first parts of a wider rural residential precinct and the proposal includes suitable bushfire prone land measures to mitigate potential impacts and increase resilience.
-The Development Control Plan (DCP) also includes provisions relating to bushfire controls.
-Areas of flood inundation have been identified through the Goulburn Floodplain Risk Management Study and Plan and related overland flow modelling and planned for through appropriate zoning of the most frequently and severely affected areas of overland flow.
+The subject site stands within a category 3 (medium bushfire risk) landscape but this proposal forms one of the first parts of a wider rural residential precinct and the proposal includes suitable bushfire protection measures to mitigate potential impacts and increase resilience.
+The Development Control Plan also includes provisions relating to bushfire controls.
+Areas of flood inundation have been identified through the Goulburn Floodplain Risk Management Study and Plan and through overland flow modelling and planned for through appropriate zoning of the most frequently and severely affected areas of riverine and overland flow flooding.
 This planning proposal is consistent with Planning Priority 8: Natural Hazards.